MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ms.author: raynew
 ---

-# Contoso migration: Rehost an on-premises app to Azure VMs
+# Application migration examples: Rehost an on-premises app to Azure VMs

 This article demonstrates how Contoso rehosts the on-premises SmartHotel360 app in Azure, by migrating the app VMs to Azure VMs.